Mission statement and background

 The steering committee of SPHN and our wider network includes academics, medical, public health and social policy professionals who have worked extensively on health and social welfare issues in Syria and the Middle East and North Africa before and after the onset of the current conflict.
 They bring a diverse range of experience and professional connections to SPHN which aims to amplify and advocate for the current and future needs of Syrian health care workers, refugees and host communities.

-The steering committee refers to the chairs and co-founders.
+The steering committee includes chairs and steering committee members.
 The wider network refers to the wider professional network which includes international organisations, civil society and individuals spanning the academic, NGO/INGO, government, media and donor communities.

 Our current activities